 The cockade of France is the national ornament of France, which is made by circularly pleating a blue, white and red ribbon.

 It is made with the three colors of the French flag using blue in the center, white immediately outside, and red on the outer edge.
+During the Storming of the Bastille, the revolutionary militia wore a cockade of blue and red.

 9. Phrygian cap